steveyttt/awscertnotes/devops/config-mgmt-iac/cloudformation/README.md

 ### Nested Stacks ###
-Check a basic example here - https://github.com/natonic/CloudFormation-Deep-Dive/tree/master/Labs/NestedStacks Deleting the top leel stack deletes the children stacks Put a stack in a stack (Can be used for repetition and to get around limits)
+Check a basic example here - https://github.com/natonic/CloudFormation-Deep-Dive/tree/master/Labs/NestedStacks Deleting the top level stack deletes the children stacks Put a stack in a stack (Can be used for repetition and to get around limits)
 Type: AWS::CloudFormation::Stack
 Resources: